"*" indicates required fields

 ASP’s internship program offers interns an environment to work on issues across sectors and encourages participants to attend events in and around Washington, D.C that relate to their field of study or interest.

-Internships are intended for in-person work, with some telework flexibility.
+Internships are designed for in-person work, requiring 20 hours per week over at least 3 days, with at least 2 of those days in-person at our Washington, D.C. office, and some flexibility for telework.
 The position is unpaid, but a transportation stipend via WMATA is available.

 Our current needs are in the following areas: